MicroStrategy/rest-api-docs/docs/getting-started/authentication.md

 - **Session cookie**

-The MicroStrategy REST framework currently relies on an HTTP session.
+The Strategy REST framework currently relies on an HTTP session.
 The Java EE server (for example, Tomcat) sends a session cookie in the response header for the client to maintain.
 If a browser is handling requests, it will also handle the cookies.
 However, if you are using your own client, you need to maintain the cookie and include it in further requests, together with the authorization token.

 - **Session timeout**